-We support the Digital Health ecosystem in four key ways:
+We support the Digital Health ecosystem in three key ways:

 1. We bridge the skills gap, building knowledge, insight and capability for health and care providers and commisioners.

-For the health sector to take advantage of the digital and data agenda, the right skills are needed in the NHS, social care and across the system.
-We do this by providing training events including the NHS Digital Pioneer Fellowship.
+For the health and care sector to take advantage of the digital and data agenda, the right skills are needed in the NHS, social care and across the system.
+We enable skill and capability development through our flagship NHS Digital Pioneer Fellowship.

-The NHS Digital Pioneer Fellowship programme supports annually up to 30 ‘change makers’ employed by NHS organisations in London to design and lead transformation projects underpinned by digital innovation.
+This offers a one year programme to clinicians and non-clinicians working across the health and care sector, leading digital transformation projects.
+The NHS Digital Pioneer Fellowship programme supports annually up to 40 ‘change makers’ employed by NHS organisations in London to design and lead transformation projects underpinned by digital innovation.

-2. By building an innovation-friendly environment, supporting innovative businesses, both large and small, and both local and overseas.
+2. We’re building an innovation-friendly environment, supporting innovative businesses, both large and small, and both local and overseas.

-DigitalHealth.London is active in helping to position the city as a global hub for digital health innovation and opportunities, such as the UK Israel Dangoor Health Initiative.
+DigitalHealth.London is active in building ‘innovation bridges’ with other nations, that enable cross-border benefit in terms of access to innovations, markets and learning.
+At the same time, helping to position the London as a global hub for digital health innovation and opportunities.
+An example of this is the UK-Israel Dangoor Health Initiative.

 “With the enormous increase in computer power and recent breakthroughs in our understanding in genetics, we are absolutely at the threshold of a healthcare revolution and I’m hoping that Israel and the UK will be at the forefront of that, hand-in-hand.”